Rudolf-Harbig-Stadion: Beginnings

-Before creation of tribunes, would it come nearly for a time of big fountains, but still when the German Imperium lost World War I and the town hall had only liabilities, because o fpaying reparations.
+Before creation of tribunes, would it come nearly for a time of big fountains, but still when the German Empire was defeated in World War I and the town hall had only liabilities, because of paying reparations.
 So it came the time of the noble donator, by an agent.
 He would be a patron of the new stadium.
-In 1922, on 21 December, workers laid the foundation stone.
+On 21 December 1922, workers laid the foundation stone.
 A quarter year later, the modern, up-to-date stadium had more than 24,000 admissions, including 300 seats and sheltered places.
 In opposite of the VIP today.
 The suites have been located towards the south side, before including a field for parades of the inside through the north side.
 Completed on 16 June 1923, a stadium in total amount of 500,000 German reichsmarks allocated for the expansion to Ilgen-Kampfbahn centrally located at inner city.
 As recently as 1937, it had been named after the Freemason, Saxon royalist and inventor of the rat poison: Friedrich Hermann Ilgen (1856–1940), before the English and Americans went to other ways.
 After everything else exists a spoken opening poem by himself for the youth:

 The following provides the lyrics of the "Ilgen address" as written by himself.
 Only one verse is currently known at the archive of the city of Dresden rather entry of the former main entry nearly Hygienemuseum:

-Three years later (1926), opened the Georg-Arnhold-Bad, named after Londoner, New Yorker stockbroker and Jewish industry banker Georg Arnhold, who gave 250,000 Reichsmark.
+Three years later (1926), the Georg-Arnhold-Bad was opened, named after Londoner, New Yorker stockbroker and Jewish industry banker Georg Arnhold, who gave 250,000 Reichsmark.